aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/lock-cells-to-protect-them/_index.md

 ---
-title: How to Lock Cells to Protect Them with Node.js via C++
+title: How to Lock Cells to Protect Them
 type: docs
 weight: 130
 url: /nodejs-cpp/how-to-lock-cells-to-protect-them/